JerinJ/knockout-node/README.md

 # Knockout-Node
-This is a knockout based project using node as backend.
+This is a knockout based project using node as backend and mongoDB as the database.

+Node is acting as a middleware in between client and database.

 Pre-requiste for the project

     1. Node must be installed.
     2. Basic understanding of node and any mvc framework
+    3. Install mongoDB from www.mongodb.org/downloads

-Clone the project to your local and run the following command in order to start the server
+Get the local copy of the project and execute the following commands

+    1. mongo.bat (To get the database up and running)
-    node server.js
+    2. node server.js (To start the server)

 This would create a local server running on port 3001